 We wrote to Aerotoxic.org in 2013 and they failed to respond.

-This film describes a particular passengers experience and goes on to details various other incidents, but sadly it fails to recognise that the explanation it gives is technically impossible.
-We spoke to an aircraft engineer and he stated that the vales that are being blamed could not cause this type of fault, and that if the valves were faulty it would ground the aircraft completely and be fixed immediately.
-Furthermore he claimed that if leaks existed in the lubrication systems of passenger jets, catastrophic failures would occur that would likely cause aircraft to crash.
+This film describes a particular passengers experience and goes on to detail various other incidents, but sadly it fails to recognise that the explanation it gives is technically impossible.
+We spoke to an aircraft engineer and he stated that the valves that are being blamed could not cause this type of fault, and that if the valves were faulty it would ground the aircraft immediately until it had been fixed.
+Furthermore he claimed that if leaks existed in the hydraulic systems of passenger jets, catastrophic failures would occur that would likely cause the aircraft to crash.

 Are we really to accept that fleets of aircraft are flying around leaking oil and lubricants?
 No, of course not.
 It is utter nonsense.

 There also seems to be no scientific evidence of the claimed chemistry that supposedly underpins the explanations given by the industry. there is a single mention of a substance called TCP in engine oil, but the fiom fails to explain how that substance can become aerosolised and enter the cabin.
 Nobody has ever explained these two points, not even during the parliamentary debate we attended, so something is definitely going on here.